-I am a graduate student studying Robotics in the Laboratory of Computational Sensing and Robotics at Johns Hopkins University, passionate about applications of AI for Social Good; in particular, designing technologies that improve accessibility.
+I am a recent graduate of Johns Hopkins University where I earned my MSE in Robotics in the Laboratory of Computational Sensing and Robotics.
+I am passionate about applications of AI for Social Good; in particular, designing technologies that improve accessibility or enabled personalized healthcare.
 My current research focuses on designing cognitive workload aware dynamic interfaces to improve human-AI interactions.

 My prior experiences involve research in point-of-care diagnostic device design and industry experience in technologies enabling accelerated R&D at global medical device and biotechnology companies.

 I am seeking full-time research opportunities on human-computer interaction or AI teams focused on improving accessibility of AI applications.
 Please contact me if you have opportunities within this space at email@example.com.

 Whiting School of Engineering, Laboratory for Computational Sensing and Robotics